Lin Yi-bing

-Lin Yi-bing (林一平 (Lín Yīpíng); born October 26, 1961), also known by his English name Jason Lin, is a Taiwanese computer scientist.
-He has been the chair professor of computer science and information engineering at National Chiao Tung University (NCTU) since 1995 and the chair professor of computer science and information engineering at Providence University since 2002.
+Lin Yi-bing (林一平 (Lín Yīpíng); born October 26, 1961), also known by his English name Jason Lin, is a Taiwanese computer scientist who was a minister at the National Science and Technology Council from 2014 to 2015.
+He has been the Winbond Chair Professor of Computer Science and Information Engineering at National Yang Ming Chiao Tung University since 1995 and a chair professor of computer science at Providence University since 2002.

 Education

 Lin graduated from National Cheng Kung University with a Bachelor of Science (B.S.) in electrical engineering in 1983.
 He then completed doctoral studies in the United States, where he earned his Ph.D. from the University of Washington in 1990 under computer scientist Ed Lazowska.
 His doctoral dissertation was titled, "Understanding the limits of optimistic and conservative parallel simulation".

 Career

 His research interests include personal communications, mobile computing, intelligent network signaling, computer telephony integration, and parallel simulation.
 He has developed an Internet of Things (IoT) platform called IoTtalk.
 This platform has been used for sustainable applications including AgriTalk for intelligent agriculture, EduTalk for intelligent education, CampusTalk for intelligent university campus, and so on.